Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # Optional source reference indicating where this workflow was added from.
 Format:# owner/repo/path@ref (e.g., githubnext/agentics/workflows/ci-doctor.md@v1.0.0).# Rendered as a comment in the generated lock file.# (optional)source: "example-value"

 # Optional array of workflow specifications to import (similar to @include# directives but defined in frontmatter).
-Format: owner/repo/path@ref (e.g.,# githubnext/agentics/workflows/shared/common.md@v1.0.0).# (optional)imports: [] # Array of Workflow specification in format owner/repo/path@ref
+Format: owner/repo/path@ref (e.g.,# githubnext/agentics/workflows/shared/common.md@v1.0.0).
+Can be strings or# objects with path and inputs.
+Any markdown files under .github/agents directory# are treated as custom agent files and only one agent file is allowed per# workflow.# (optional)imports: []

 # Option 1: Simple trigger event name (e.g., 'push', 'issues', 'pull_request',# 'discussion', 'schedule', 'fork', 'create', 'delete', 'public', 'watch',# 'workflow_call')on: "example-value"

-# Option 2: Command name as a string (shorthand format, e.g., 'customname' for # '/customname' triggers) command: "example-value"
+# Option 2: Command name as a string (shorthand format, e.g., 'customname' for # '/customname' triggers).
+Command names must not start with '/' as the slash is # automatically added when matching commands. slash_command: "example-value"

-# Option 3: Command configuration object with custom command name command: # Custom command name for slash commands (e.g., 'helper-bot' for '/helper-bot' # triggers).
-Defaults to workflow filename without .md extension if not specified. # (optional) name: "My Workflow"
+# Option 3: Command configuration object with custom command name slash_command: # Custom command name for slash commands (e.g., 'helper-bot' for '/helper-bot' # triggers).
+Command names must not start with '/' as the slash is automatically # added when matching commands.
+Defaults to workflow filename without .md # extension if not specified. # (optional) name: "My Workflow"

 # Events where the command should be active.
 Default is all comment-related events # ('*').
 Use GitHub Actions event names. # (optional) # This field supports multiple formats (oneOf):